rwatson462/treblle-hackathon/README.md

 ---
 #### List all models: `GET v1/model`
-Lists all models created by the authenticated user
+Lists all models created by the authenticated user.
+Requires bearer authentication.

 Success response:
 ```json